yogeetak/Twitter-Sentiment-Classification-using-Apache-Spark/README.md

 brief discussion of the project goals.
 The HTML folder contains the final report and findings of the project.

 How to open the .pynb code file in jupyter notebook:
 Mac users
-1. open a Terminal.
+1. open a Terminal
-2. cd into the folder where the notebook you would like to open is : for example:
+2. cd into the folder where the notebook you would like to open is
-3. start python notebook with the following command: ipython notebook yournotebook.ipynb.
+3. start python notebook with the following command: ipython notebook yournotebook.ipynb